basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

     has no effect if there is no active batch.
 * `resume` - Resume a paused garbage collection batch.
 It has no effect if there is no previously paused batch.

+For more information, see our documentation on [[Riak CS command line tools]].

 ## Manifest Updates